OforiPrescott/Leveraging-Big-Data-Analytics-to-Inform-Investor-Decision-on-the-GSE/PROJECT_OVERVIEW.md

 ## 🎓 Academic Achievement

 This project successfully answers the research question:
-*"How can big data analytics and user sentiment analysis be leveraged to predict stock market movements on the Ghana Stock Exchange?"*
+*"How can machine learning and user sentiment analysis be leveraged to predict stock market movements on the Ghana Stock Exchange?"*

 ### Key Findings
 - ✅ **Sentiment analysis works**: 70-75% prediction accuracy achieved